kreier/prime/README.md

 [![GitHub release](https://img.shields.io/github/release/kreier/prime.svg)](https://GitHub.com/kreier/prime/releases/)
 [![MIT license](https://img.shields.io/github/license/kreier/prime)](https://kreier.mit-license.org/)

-The main goal is to serve as a small benchmark to compare algorithms, programming languages and CPUs from microcomputers to workstations.
+This is just a simple benchmark tool to compare algorithms, programming languages and CPUs from microcomputers to workstations.
 I've been using this calculation since 1989.
-And it is usefull even for microcontroller, like the T-Display with a esp32s2:
+It is still usefull for microcontrollers like the T-Display with a esp32s2:

 ![T-Display with esp32s2](circuitpython/t-display.jpg)

-The code is rather short:
+The code is only 16 lines short:

 ``` py
 import math, time